TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 The following experiments are designed and awaiting execution.
 Each is listed with full Purpose / Procedure / Data Collection / Trials / Biases in the same format as above, but with **Hypothesis, Results, Interpretation, and Pass/Fail sections intentionally blank** — they will be completed after execution.

 # TODO  _(all need additional work)_

-### 12.3 Battery Runtime

-**Purpose and Justification:** Verify that the DFRobot UPS HAT delivers at least 2 hours of continuous gameplay from a fully charged 4×18650 pack (per Power_Budget.md and the conceptual-design runtime target).
-Adequate runtime on battery is a reliability and usability requirement: if the system is disconnected from wall power partway through a game, the user should be able to finish the game on battery power alone.

-**Procedure:**
-1. Fully charge the 4×18650 pack and confirm all cells are at the same starting voltage within a reasonable tolerance.
-2. Disconnect wall power so the system is running from the UPS battery only.
-3. Start a continuous full-gameplay loop (move commands issued in sequence, including moves, captures, discards, and electromagnet actuation).
-4. Log the start time and let the system run until it shuts down on its own from battery depletion.
-5. Record total runtime and (if available) total energy delivered (Wh) from the UPS HAT logs or from integrated current measurement.

-**Data Collection:** Columns (trial, runtime (min:sec), total energy delivered (Wh), pass/fail, notes).
-Compare measured runtime against the ≥ 2 hr target.

-**Trials:** N = 1 full depletion.
-A single depletion is sufficient to confirm the pass/fail against the 2-hour target; additional full-depletion trials are limited by battery cycle life and session time.

-**Potential Biases:**
-- Battery capacity degrades with age and temperature → use freshly charged, matched cells; control ambient to 68–77 °F.
-- Gameplay load may vary → keep the continuous-gameplay script as consistent as possible across runs so the average draw is representative.

----

 ### 12.5 Voltage Regulation, Ripple, and Electrical Safety